kigenchesire/Chatbot-using-llama-index-and-ChatGPT-API/README.md

 # Chatbot-using-llama-index-and-ChatGPT-API
-Building a chatbot using llama-index and ChatGPT API
+Building a chatbot using llama-index and ChatGPT API <br>
+Dataset used to create this chatbot is New York based dataset which describes the city of New York<BR>
+This is a test dataset, replace with your own data.

 <h2> LlamaIndex </h2>